Due to COVID-19, HCA’s lobby is closed until further notice. Learn more about your virtual customer service options.

 What is HCA doing to advance health equity?

-- Applying an equity lens to all programs and initiatives.
+- Applying a health equity lens to our work

 - Accountable Communities of Health (ACHs)